ThreadDotRun/AtomicGameEngine/README.md

 |-- Unit_test_CombatSystem.py  # ✅ Tests combat system
 ```

-**Note**: New files (`APISummarizer.py`, `CodeEnumerator.py`) have been added since the older structure.
-All test files are in the root directory, not a separate `Tests/` folder.
+**Note**: Total files: 24 (19 Python, 2 Markdown, 1 JSON).
+New files (`APISummarizer.py`, `CodeEnumerator.py`) have been added since the older structure.

 ## Key Components 🔧
-- **CoordinateSystem**: Manages entities and static geometry on a hexagonal grid. 🗺️
+- **CoordinateSystem**: Manages entities and static geometry on a hexagonal grid, supporting up to 1000x1000 hexes with axial coordinates (q, r). 🗺️
 - **HexUtils**: Provides utilities for converting between hex and cartesian coordinates, and rendering hex-based visuals. 🔢
 - **CombatSystem**: Handles combat mechanics, including health, attack, defense, and status effects. ⚔️
 - **Pathfinding**: Implements A* algorithm for efficient pathfinding on hex grids. 🛤️
-- **CoordinateSystemPersistence**: Saves and loads game state to/from a database. 💾
+- **CoordinateSystemPersistence**: Saves and loads game state to/from a database, supporting up to 10,000 entities by default. 💾
 - **Entity/Unit/City**: Core classes for game objects with position and behavior management. 👥🏰
-- **HexMap**: Generates and manages the game world map with terrain rules. 🌍
+- **HexMap**: Generates and manages the game world map with terrain rules, defaulting to 100x100 hexes. 🌍
 - **APISummarizer**: Generates summaries of the project’s API for documentation. 📝

 ## Setup Instructions ⚙️